JonArbell/shorti.fy-frontend/README.md

-# Shorti.fy - URL Shortener with Custom Links & Expiration
+# Shorti.fy - URL Shortener with & Expiration

 Shorti.fy is a web application that allows users to convert long URLs into short, shareable links.
 It offers additional features like custom short URLs, expiration dates, click tracking, and QR code generation.